NaoiseGaffney/BookRepository/README.md

 #### Google Books API
 [Google Books API](https://developers.google.com/books/docs/v1/using)

 Google Books API is used to request front cover thumbnails for the books that are either added or updated.
 It means the user/reader doesn't have to upload images or upload unsuitable images.
 The search uses ISBN as the search criteria, with my Google API Key, and if a thumbnail exists a link is returned.
-The link uses HTTP and is repalced by HTTPS.
+The link uses HTTP and is replaced by HTTPS.
 If a thumbnail image doesn't exist, the Book Repository logo without the text is used instead.

 In future when a user/reader adds a book, I'd like to add a list of books matching the title and author for the user/reader to pick from, making it increasingly user-friendly.